tardate/LittleArduinoProjects/playground/UsingTemplates/README.md

 > The declaration and implementation of a function template have to be in a header file

+With Arduino IDE 1.8.2, I get a compiler error like this if I try and put templates in the main sketch file:

+    UsingTemplates:12: error: variable or field 'circularShift' declared void void circularShift(Value &value) {
+                        ^
+    UsingTemplates:12: error: 'Value' was not declared in this scope UsingTemplates:12: error: 'value' was not declared in this scope void circularShift(Value &value) {
+                               ^
+    exit status 1
+    variable or field 'circularShift' declared void

+Putting the template in a header file fixes this.
+Also, Arduino IDE 1.8.9 does not have this issue - it can compile templates in the sketch file.

 ### Test Run

 From the console, the first iterations checkout - correct right shift on both values (should improve this to include leading 0s in the output)